 The primary oscillators include the External Crystal and Resonator modes, the External RC modes, the External Clock modes and the internal oscillator block.
-The particular mode is defined by the FOSC3:FOSC0 configuration bits.
+The particular mode is defined by the FOSC<3:0> Configuration bits.
 The details of these modes are covered earlier in this chapter.

 The secondary oscillators are those external sources not connected to the OSC1 or OSC2 pins.
-These sources may continue to operate even after the controller is placed in a power managed mode.
+These sources may continue to operate even after the controller is placed in a power-managed mode.

 PIC18F2420/2520/4420/4520 devices offer the Timer1 oscillator as a secondary oscillator.
-This oscillator, in all power managed modes, is often the time base for functions such as a real-time clock.
+This oscillator, in all power-managed modes, is often the time base for functions such as a Real-Time Clock (RTC).

 Most often, a 32.768 kHz watch crystal is connected between the RC0/T10S0/T13CKI and RC1/T10SI pins.
-Like the LP mode oscillator circuit, loading capacitors are also connected from each pin to ground.
+Like the LP Oscillator mode circuit, loading capacitors are also connected from each pin to ground.